caracal-pipeline/caracal-docs/sphinx/manual/workers/ddcal/index.rst

     *str*, *optional*, *default = CORRECTED_DATA*

-    Column to calibrate
+    Column to calibrate.
+Assumption being that you have already run the selfcal worker.

   **dd_out_data_column**

     *str*, *optional*, *default = SUBDD_DATA*

-    Output data column
+    Output data column.

   **dd_weight_column**

     *str*, *optional*, *default = WEIGHT*

     Column to read weights from.
 Weights are applied by default.
-Specify an\nempty string to disable.
+Specify an empty string to disable.

   **dd_sol_stall_quorum**

     *float*, *optional*, *default = 0.95*

-    Minimum percentage of solutions which must have stalled before terminating\nthe solver.
+    Minimum percentage of solutions which must have stalled before terminating the solver.

   **dd_g_type**